Sharon Hodgson: Parliamentary career

 In 2004, Hodgson was chosen as the official Labour candidate for Gateshead East and Washington West at the 2005 general election.
 Her selection followed the retirement of the sitting Labour MP Joyce Quin, and came about as a result of an all-woman shortlist.
 Hodgson held the seat with a majority of 13,407 votes, and gave her maiden speech in the House of Commons on 25 May 2005.

 Following boundary changes, the constituency of Gateshead East and Washington West was abolished and replaced by two new seats, Gateshead and Washington and Sunderland West at the 2010 general election.
 David Clelland, then MP for Tyne Bridge, was chosen in December 2006 by Labour Party members to become the candidate for the Gateshead constituency at the next general election.

 Following her failure to be selected for the Gateshead seat, Hodgson announced her intention to run for selection as the Labour Party candidate for the new Washington and Sunderland West seat in September 2007, and she was selected.
 She was elected as the MP for that seat in the 2010 general election with a majority of 11,458.

 In Parliament, she has served on several select committees since her election in 2005, including the North East Regional Committee and the Children Schools and Families Committee.
 She has also served as the Parliamentary Private Secretary to Liam Byrne in the Home Office, Bob Ainsworth at the Ministry of Defence and Dawn Primarolo at the Department of Health.
 In June 2009, Hodgson was promoted to the position of assistant Government Whip.

 In opposition, the then Leader of the Labour Party Ed Miliband, appointed Hodgson to the Shadow Children and Families Office in October 2010.
 She resigned from the role and supported Owen Smith in the failed attempt to replace Jeremy Corbyn in the 2016 Labour leadership election.
 Three months later, in October 2016, she was appointed the Shadow Minister for Public Health.
 In Keir Starmer's first opposition frontbench, Hodgson was appointed Shadow Minister for Veterans.
 In May 2021 Starmer appointed Hodgson his parliamentary private secretary.

+Hodgson won the election in the 2024 general election in the new constituency of Washington and Gateshead South.
+Hodgson stood in the election for Deputy Speaker in the House of Commons held on 23 July 2024.
+In September 2024, she stood to be the chair of the Education Select Committee.

+On 11 September 2025, her constituency office was destroyed, along with others, when the building in which it was housed was badly damaged by fire.
+The homeless man who admitted responsibility said it was unintentional and unrelated to Hodgson.
+The fire had spread from a wheelie bin he had set alight.
+He also admitted breaking the building's windows and stealing tools from it and smashing windows at his father's house on two occasions.

-Affiliations
+Affiliations and views

 Hodgson is a vice-chair of Labour Friends of Israel.

+Personal life

+Hodgson is married to Alan Hodgson, whom she employed as a Parliamentary caseworker.